chunkyen/rtmp-nginx-docker-lab/instructions/Lab01 Video Streaming using  RTMP with NGINX on Windows Server Container.md

 Open up your browser again and navigate to http://localhost:8080, you should see the Nginx1 webpage.
 We will not continue with building Nginx2 and Nginx-lb since this is for demonstration purposes only, but you can see how tedious it is to manually build an image when compared with using a dockerfile.

-Clean up all containers and images if you want by using *docker rm* and *docker rmi*
+Clean up the containers and images used in this lab if you want by using *docker rm* and *docker rmi*

 ### End